Kern Miller

-Kern Aaron Miller (born 2 September 1991) is an English footballer who plays as a defender for Stamford.
+Kern Aaron Miller (born 2 September 1991) is an English footballer who plays as a defender; he last played for Grantham Town.

 He has previously played for Football League clubs Lincoln City, Barnsley, Accrington Stanley and Hereford United, as well as in non-league football for Boston United Gainsborough Trinity, Worksop Town, Grantham Town, King's Lynn Town, Stamford, Corby Town, Spalding United and Frickley Athletic.

 Career

 Lincoln City

 Miller was a produce of the Lincoln City youth team and was drafted into The Imps first team squad during the 2008–2009 season.
 He made 1 appearance for The Imps, the 2–0 away win over Accrington Stanley.
 At the end of his scholarship, Miller alongside fellow scholars Nathan Adams and Andy Hutchinson agreed a six-month professional contract with the club.

 Barnsley

 On 4 January 2011 after being released from Lincoln, he signed for Barnsley in the Football League Championship.
 On 28 July 2011 he signed a 6-month loan deal for League Two club Accrington Stanley.
 He made his debut on 6 August 2011 against Northampton Town.
 In November 2011 Miller was released from his loan deal early after suffering a broken jaw in an off the field incident.
 He made a total of 3 appearances.
 Upon his release from the loan spell at Accrington Stanley Miller joined fellow League Two club Hereford United on a loan deal till the end of the 2011/2012 season.